DeveloperDunne/Little-Rascal-Recipes/README.md

 ### Colour Theme
 ![Colour Theme](./README_Images/design_images/theme.webp)

+The color theme above was used throughout the project to ensure consitency and and appeal to the user.

 ### Fonts
 Fonts used were 'Lato', 'Raleway' and 'Alice'.
 All were sourced from [Google Fonts](https://fonts.google.com/).